Back To Search Results

 Differential Diagnosis

 The differential diagnosis for this condition should be considered in the context of the anatomy of the infant's heart.
-When evaluated with a 2-D echo during pregnancy, the diagnosis may not always be apparent initially.
+When evaluated with a 2-dimensional echocardiogram scan during pregnancy, the diagnosis may not always be apparent initially.
 Though not always cyanotic at birth, dyspnea and cyanosis can present in many of the other cardiac congenital heart diseases, including the following:

 Prognosis

-The prognosis for aortic valvular atresia without intervention is uniformly fatal after physiologic closure of the patent ductus arteriosus (PDA), and it accounts for 25% of cardiac-related deaths in neonates.[5][15]
-If the diagnosis of aortic valvular atresia is suspected after birth, prostaglandin E1 should be started immediately prior to the patent ductus arteriosus closing.[16]
+The prognosis for aortic valvular atresia without intervention is uniformly fatal after physiologic closure of the patent ductus arteriosus, and it accounts for 25% of cardiac-related deaths in neonates.[5][15]
+If the diagnosis of aortic valvular atresia is suspected after birth, prostaglandin E1 should be started immediately before the patent ductus arteriosus closes.[16]
 Follow-up studies show that mortality is significantly reduced after the intervention, whether by single or staged operation.
-A study of 27 patients with 23 years of follow-up from 1990 to 2013 showed an average reintervention rate of about 50%.
+Results from a study of 27 patients with 23 years of follow-up from 1990 to 2013 showed an average reintervention rate of about 50%.
 In addition, the Norwood procedure in this cohort had no deaths in between stages.[10]
-In terms of freedom from reoperation, several follow-up studies average between 14% and 29% 5-year average.[11][17]
+Regarding freedom from reoperation, several follow-up studies average between 14% and 29% 5-year average.[11][17]
 The overall 10-year survival is almost 90%.[11]

 Complications

 Complications can occur during surgery.
-Operational mortality is about 7%, in one study being due to failures of extracorporeal membrane oxygenation (ECMO).[10]
+Operational mortality is about 7% per a study's results due to extracorporeal membrane oxygenation failures.[10]
 Reintervention after surgery is based on several factors.
-Conduit exchanges, LVOT repairs, and aortic arch repairs may also need to be done.[11]
+Conduit exchanges, left ventricle outflow tract repairs, and aortic arch repairs may also need to be done.[11]
 Residual VSD may also have to be repaired.[17]
 As with all pediatric cardiac surgeries, patients can be at risk for plastic/mucinous bronchitis, protein-losing enteropathy, and pulmonary arteriovenous malformations, the latter of which has no defined etiology.[18]

 Deterrence and Patient Education

 There is no known prevention of this congenital anomaly.
-Their providers should advise pregnant women to follow all regular pregnancy follow-ups and continue vitamin supplementation as needed.
-Further genetic linkages, including loss-of-function mutations in NOTCH1 genes, can slightly predict the risk of LVOT.[4]
-This needs to be explored further for full understanding.
+Their clinicians should advise pregnant women to follow all regular pregnancy follow-ups and continue vitamin supplementation as needed.
+Further genetic linkages, including loss-of-function mutations in NOTCH1 genes, can slightly predict the left ventricle outflow tract risk.[4]
+This needs to be explored further for complete understanding.

 Enhancing Healthcare Team Outcomes

 Aortic valvular atresia management is complex and best accomplished with an interprofessional team.
 Advancements in genetic testing, prenatal echocardiography, and interventional cardiology have all made the treatment of aortic valvular atresia a highly team-based endeavor.
-To achieve good surgical outcomes, the need for operation, as well as the type of surgery, should be ascertained prior to or soon after birth.
-At Kitasato University in Japan, the decision to pursue biventricular repair or univentricular repair after initial Norwood palliation was made on the basis of having over 80% right ventricular end-diastolic volume index (RVEDVI).[14]
+To achieve good surgical outcomes, the need for operation and the type of surgery should be ascertained prior to or soon after birth.
+Kitasato University in Japan decided to pursue biventricular repair or univentricular repair after initial Norwood palliation based on having over 80% right ventricular end-diastolic volume index.[14]
 Decisions such as these require a team of medical professionals and close communication between surgeons and patient families.
-In addition, if a two-stage operation is attempted, a right heart catheterization is frequently done to assess pulmonary pressures prior to the second stage.
+In addition, if a 2-stage operation is attempted, a right heart catheterization is frequently done to assess pulmonary pressures before the second stage.

 References